joeberkovitz/qgis-nautical/index.md

 - *Auto-labeled routes* for drawing automatically labeled route legs.

+- *NOAA ENC Chart Prototype* experimental marine charts generated from digital data.
+These are a prototype showing the direction that NOAA charts will take in the future, as hand-produced nautical charts are being discontinued.
+NOAA cautions that these maps are not yet ready to be used for navigation, but they do reveal some features not shown in the traditional charts.

 The order of the layers is important, as layers on top can obscure layers on the bottom.
 They can be dragged around and reordered.
 They are also placed in groups which can be turned on and off to control the visibility of every layer